Fliplet/fliplet-cli/docs/API/core/app.md

 Fliplet.App.Orientation.unlock()
 ```

 The orientation unlock is temporary.
-When the following events occur, the orientation will be re-locked according to the original app setting, which would always be **portrait** on smartphones.
+When the following events occur, the orientation will be re-locked according to the original app setting, which would always be **portrait** on **native apps only**.

+<p class="info">This feature is only available on <strong>native apps</strong>.
+Web apps will simply ignore this setting.</p>

 1. App orientation is locked when exiting from the in-app browser.
 1. App orientation is locked when exiting from a full screen video playback.